smastrom/vue-use-active-scroll/README.md

 <br />

 Nuxt Content automatically applies IDs to your headings.
-It also gives an array of the links of your TOC that you can get by accessing `data.body.toc.links` via `queryContent`.
+It also gives an array of TOC links that you can get by accessing `data.body.toc.links` via [queryContent](https://content.nuxtjs.org/api/composables/query-content/).

 ```js
 const { data } = await useAsyncData('about', () => queryContent('/about').findOne())